 This is by far the cheapest method of getting wild flowers displays on our verges, and letting them seed and spread, but is obviously restricted to verges with wild flowers already present in sufficient quantity to make a visual impact.

-When it comes to creating new wild flower areas, I spent some of my professional career involved in creating wild flower areas, and it is not necessarily simple.
+When it comes to creating new wild flower areas, it is not necessarily simple.

-For this year, I think we need to make sure the current known verges work, adjust mowing regimes as needed, get the staff used to doing these, and get public acceptability.
+For this year, we need to make sure the current known verges work, adjust mowing regimes as needed, get the staff used to doing these, and get public acceptability.
 With a number of verges sent in by the general public, our recorders and other naturalists need to go and see just what plants are there, to make sure we have a suitable mowing regime in place.
-I am sure there are other verges which could be brought into these mowing regimes, so do report any likely ones to Steve Henderson or myself.
+We are sure there are other verges which could be brought into these mowing regimes, so do report any likely ones to Steve Henderson or us.

 Although the charity Landlife closed in 2016, Eden Project has funded some of the work to continue in Liverpool via its National Wildflower Centre, and Richard Scott is still based locally (see https://www.edenproject.com/2020/10/from-liverpool-to-cornwall-rich-harvest-for-national-wildflower-centre).
-I am in contact with Richard and he could advise on particular sites, for a charge.
-Obviously I can give some advice, but I am a volunteer and a very busy one so cannot do everything!
+He could advise on particular sites, for a charge.
+We can also give advice, but our committee are all volunteers so unfortunately cannot do everything!

 So the pollinator strategy is gradually being brought in, but like everything else is short of people's time.
-The next step could be to consider where in Parks there are suitable areas to change mowing regimes (I can think of the slopes in Oxton Fields and a part of Arrowe Park) and see whether these can be publicly accepted.
+The next step could be to consider where in Parks there are suitable areas to change mowing regimes (e.g. the slopes in Oxton Fields and a part of Arrowe Park) and see whether these can be publicly accepted.
 There are areas where voluntary groups are already taking a hand.
 The Rotary Environmental Group, at present drawn from the three Heswall-based Rotary clubs, has got agreement to strip turf and sow some wildflower patches in Puddydale, Heswall, and got funding from Liverpool City Region environment grant.
-I am going out to look at Tower Grounds New Brighton in the next week or so to see what is already in that grassland and whether it would be suitable.
-The residents of Selkirk Avenue Eastham have arranged to work on one patch of their close, trialing planting in wild flowers to small cleared patches, as there are some but not many wildflowers already in place.
+We have been to look at Tower Grounds, New Brighton to see what is already in that grassland and whether it would be suitable.
+The residents of Selkirk Avenue, Eastham have arranged to work on one patch of their close, trialing planting in wild flowers to small cleared patches, as there are some but not many wildflowers already in place.
 A system to keep track of these projects is needed, so that their success can be monitored and publicised, and other groups can find out how to set about it.